 Dan is admitted to practice law in all Pennsylvania State courts and the United States District Court for the Western District of Pennsylvania.

 A panel of peers has consistently named Dan to the list of Pennsylvania Super Lawyers.
 The Best Lawyers in America publication has selected Dan every year since 2010.

 Dan is an active member of the Pennsylvania and Allegheny County bar associations and has participated in the American Bar Association and the Matrimonial American Inn of Court.
-He has served on numerous committees through the ACBA and PBA including terms as a council member.
+He has served on numerous committees of the ACBA and PBA, including terms as a council member.
 He also co-chaired the ACBA Legislative and PBA Programs committees.

-Dan frequently lectures on family law and business matters locally and nationally through the Pennsylvania Bar Institute, the PBA and the National Business Institute.
+Dan frequently lectured on family law and business matters locally and nationally through the ACBA, the PBA and the National Business Institute.